 4. The Hotel Palomar, Downtown Philadelphia, PA

-Human Instincts: Your Pet will be so content with these plush surroundings, you won’t feel an ounce of guilt when you dash out to see the Picasso exhibit.
+Human Instincts: Your Pet will be so content with these plush surroundings, you won’t feel an ounce of guilt when you dash out to see the latest exhibit at the Philadelphia Museum of Art.
 This new eco-friendly hotel is the only LEED -registered hotel in Philadelphia.
 Its 230 rooms and suites are luxurious, service is attentive, its common areas striking, and its Center City location is near Philadelphia’s finest attractions.

 Pooch Package: The Palomar’s Very Important Pet plan welcomes your furry friend at no extra charge.
 Amenities include a dog bed, food and water bowls, dog leash and plastic bags.
 The concierge can arrange pet sitting and walking for an extra charge.
 If you visit during the holidays, your pet can have his photo taken with Kris Kringle as part of the Palomar’s “Santa Paws” program.